majkinetor/psinflux/README.md

 Use `itemplate` (alias for `Invoke-Template`) to send predefined queries.
 Predefined queries can be added by the user and can contain PowerShell placeholders for getting the user input, for example metric or database name.
 Integrated templates use [fzf](https://chocolatey.org/packages/fzf) fuzzy finder as input selector.

 [Default template](https://github.com/majkinetor/psinflux/blob/master/templates.txt) is always used and has several predefined queries and selectors/input methods.
 You can add your own template by using a `$FilePath` parameter or setting `$Env:INFLUX_TEMPLATE` environment variable.
+User template is then merged with the default one.

 Query templates are text files that contain two sections: powershell code and query sentences.
 Two sections are separated by '---' line.
 Comments are marked with #.

 User can define small Powershell helper scriptblocks and Powershell variables that serve to replace query placeholders, marked with `$PLACEHOLDER` keywords.
 There are 2 specially named placeholders, those starting with `SELECT_` or `INPUT_` that are replaced with scriptblock invocations.
 Other $ prefixed words are simple PowerShell variables.
+Default template defines few generally useful selectors can be reused in user template.

 ![screen.gif](https://cdn.rawgit.com/majkinetor/psinflux/1cd398bc/screen.gif)